NiklasAurora/minecraft-modpack-randomizer/README.md

 sys     0m0.984s
 ```

-Which gives an average of 8.3s/mod for fetching all 1.7.10 mods.
+Which gives an average of 8.3 mod/s when fetching all 1.7.10 mods.

 ## Features